fnaumenko/isChIP/README.md

   -r|--rd-len <int>     fixed length of output read, or minimum length of variable reads [50] -R|--rd-dist [<[int]:[int]>]
                         mean and stand dev of variable read normal distribution, according to Ion Torrent/Roche454 protocol.
-                        If the option is not specified, the read length is fixed [200:20] --rd-pos              add read position to its name --rd-Nlim <int>       maximum permitted number of ambiguous code N in read [OFF] --rd-lim <long>       maximum permitted number of total recorded reads [2e+08] --rd-ql <char>        uniform read quality score [~]
+                        If the option is not specified, the read length is fixed [200:20] -l|--rd-pos           add read position (location) to its name --rd-Nlim <int>       maximum permitted number of ambiguous code N in read [OFF] --rd-lim <long>       maximum permitted number of total recorded reads [2e+08] --rd-ql <char>        uniform read quality score [~]